 Shuttle is also eligible for receiving Impact Ready Matching Fund of upto US$ 100,000 from the Biniyog Briddhi - a multi-year programme dedicated to supporting a thriving ecosystem where impact enterprises of Bangladesh can grow and scale their impact.
 Biniyog Briddhi is set up as a public-private development partnership (PPDP) between the Embassy of Switzerland in Bangladesh, Roots of Impact, and LightCastle Partners.
 Previously Shuttle raised a pre-seed round from Robi Axiata Limited and in total it has raised close to $1 mln so far.

-Amra Naidoo, Co-founder and General Partner from international accelerator VC, Accelerating Asia said “We first met Shuttle back at the end of 2018, when they were just starting out.
-Since then, Shuttle has grown their core product and diversified their offerings significantly.
+Amra Naidoo, Co-founder and General Partner from international accelerator VC Accelerating Asia said “We first met Shuttle back at the end of 2018, when they were just starting out.
+Since then, Shuttle has grown its core product and diversified its offerings significantly.
 During the Accelerating Asia accelerator program, we saw the team’s ability to execute on ideas, launch new products, and resilience within the team when they successfully launched Shuttle for Business and signed clients including top MNCs in tough market conditions.
-We are excited to lead the investment round into Shuttle and have them as part of the Accelerating Asia portfolio, and are looking forward to see what’s next in store for the team.”
+We are excited to lead the investment round into Shuttle and have them as part of the Accelerating Asia portfolio, and are looking forward to seeing what’s next in store for the team.”

 Jimin Ryu, who led the investment deal for Impact Collective mentioned, “Shuttle helps to solve social problems faced by developing countries with insufficient infrastructure, and at the same time, the team is rapidly growing with ambitious goals to launch new services such as services for male passengers, car rentals, and more.
 Shuttle is a good fit with the purpose of the Impact Collective Fund and we look forward to the creation of positive impact through Shuttle's services."